 Thank, you for your answer.

-Indeed, for whoever accepts to be born in the planet earth, death is implicit.
-It is not possible to be a human being and not die.
+“Whoever accepts to be born on Earth, death is implicit.”
+I told myself. ” It is not possible to be a human being and not die.
 So when Jesus came to the earth he knew he would die, for he accepted the condition of man.
 When one is a man the only problem is when to die, in the early youth or once the candle of the life has burned out all its wax.
-When a human being has to die it does not matter if it happens early or later.
+All humans have to die; it does not matter if it happens early or late.
 Death is only a question about before or after.
 In the infinite, time itself does not exist.
 It is always now.
 Even the space does not exist in the infinite.
 Time and space are human conceptual creations.
 So it should not rouse surprise why Jesus died when he was still young.

-“But why” I was asking myself “Jesus accepted such a horrible death?”
+“But why,” I asking myself, “Jesus accepted such a horrible death?”

 I revived all my life and realized that suffering was necessary for my spiritual growth and for my life.
 Indeed in our life we often meet at a junction; two ways open in front of us.
-One is easy and wide but it does not lead us anywhere, the difficult way leads us far.
-When I was student I had the possibility to enjoy my life without making any effort, but doing that I would not improve my learning.
-Tragedies that have happened in my life have refined my sensibility and now I am a writer and can communicate my experiences to others.
-So suffering is necessary.
+One is easy and wide but it does not lead us anywhere, while the difficult way leads us far.

-I decided to continue the trail in stages, starting the second day with the first four places marked in the map: Nazareth, Zippori where supposedly Mary’s family was from, Marsh’had, the birthplace of the prophet Jonah, Cana, the town where Jesus, according to John’ Gospel, Jesus performed his first miracle.
+I decided to walk Jesus Trail from Nazareth to Capernaum, along the western shore of the Sea of Galilee and then continuing the trail in stages, starting the first four places marked in the map: Nazareth, Zippori where supposedly Mary’s family was from, Marsh’had, the birthplace of the prophet Jonah, Cana, the town where Jesus made his first miracle.

-The clerk of the Tourism Office advised me to take a bus to Cana, and then possibly to come back to Nazareth, passing through Marh’had, and Zippory National Park.
-So did I. I headed for the bus stop and took the bus 28 which dropped me off at Cana.
+The clerk of the Tourism Office advised me to take a bus to Cana, and then return to Nazareth passing through Marh’had and Zippory National Park.
+So did I. I headed for the bus stop and took the number 28 bus which dropped me off at Cana.

 I reached Marsh’had after half an hour.
 At that time not many people were on the streets.
 I asked two or three passersby where the church dedicated to Jonah was.
-I expected to find at least a chapel, for in all the holy places I had seen before had been built a church or a shrine.
-Unfortunately not many people in that town showed a good understanding of English, so I decided to have recourse to the gesticulation.
+I expected to find at least a chapel.
+Unfortunately not many people in that town showed a good understanding of English, so I decided to have recourse to gesticulation.